Tip #766: Why We Need WhiteSpace

 Take 5-15 seconds of whitespace before every important meeting, phone call or conversation to focus on the task, situation and people at-hand.”
 Juliet Funt

 Juliet Funt is the CEO of WhiteSpace at Work.
-She gave a keynote address at the 2019 Training Conference promoting whitespace, which she defines as “the strategic pause taken between activities.”
+She gave a keynote address at the 2019 Training Conference promoting whitespace.
+She defines it as “the strategic pause we take between activities.”

 According to Ms. Funt, there are four main thieves of productivity, which reflect assets run amok: